 Section 1005 is not too broad or narrow.
 See Midwest Fence, 840 F.3d at 943-45, 955 (discussing inclusiveness of remedy); Peightal, 26 F.3d at 1560-61 (same).
-Though the Plaintiffs largely parrot the Wynn court's opinion from the preliminary injunction stage of these cases, they fail to show how any broader or narrower means would effectuate Congress' legitimate interest in providing socially disadvantaged farmers with debt relief.
+Plaintiffs fail to show how any broader or narrower means would effectuate Congress' legitimate interest in providing socially disadvantaged farmers with debt relief.
 Pls.'
-M. for Summ.
+Br.
+In support of Summ.
 J., Dkt.
-No. 47, 20.
-To the contrary, Amici and others testified to Congress that (1) adding a claims process or other "individualized determinations" to Section 1005 would have rendered the relief impractical and ineffectual; and (2) the number of individuals who would receive debt relief who may not qualify are so few as to be fatal to Plaintiffs' arguments.
+No. 170, 10-11.
+To the contrary, Amici and others testified to Congress that (1) adding a claims process or other individualized determinations to Section 1005 would have rendered the relief impractical and ineffectual; and (2) the number of individuals who would receive debt relief who may not qualify are so few as to be fatal to Plaintiffs' arguments.
+See Dean, 438 F.3d at 462 (finding impact on third parties is "not significant enough to make [remedy] unconstitutional per se.");